NimbRo/nimbro-op2/README.md

 NimbRo-OP2 hardware release
 ===========================

+This repository contains all hardware aspects of the NimbRo-OP2 robot.

 ![NimbRo-OP2](NOP2_Grzegorz.jpg?raw=true "NimbRo-OP2")

-A bill of materials (bom) file is included in the root directory.
+A bill of materials (bom) file containing part numbers and quantities is included in the root directory.
 Part files in *.STEP format have been put in the CAD folder.
 These include:
 * 3D printable parts